eriol/django-c5filemanager/docs/ckeditor_integration.rst

 Integration with CKEditor
 =========================

-Using CKEditor 3.x or higher you have to set the URL of the filemanager in your configure instance.
+Using CKEditor 3.x or higher you have to set the URL of the file manager in your configure instance.

-Assuming you are following this document your URL will be ``MEDIA_URL/C5FILEMANAGER_MEDIA/index.html``, so your configuration migh be:
+Assuming you are following this document your URL will be ``MEDIA_URL/C5FILEMANAGER_MEDIA/index.html``, so your configuration might be:

 .. code-block:: javascript